 Step 1: Establish Decision Context / Baseline Level of Investment

 For most water resource infrastructure hydrologic variability is the driving force behind project performance.
-It is impossible to evaluate the cost or benefits of climate adaptation decisions without disentangling the natural variability associated any given climate state, from changes in the state of the climate.
-This is particularly true for the Iolanda Water Treatment Plant where existing performance failures justify investment in the absence of climate change.
-Thus the first step in the process outlined in this paper is the identification of this level of investment, which is justifiable under the current climate state given MCC’s existing plan evaluation and selection rubric.
-This level of investment and the performance benefit it provides sets a baseline against which the cost and benefits of adaptation planning can be understood.
+It is impossible to evaluate the cost or benefits of climate adaptation decisions without disentangling the natural variability associated with any given climate state from changes in the state of the climate.
+This is particularly true for the Iolanda Water Treatment Plant where existing performance failures justify investment even in the absence of climate change.
+Thus, the first step in the process outlined in this paper is the identification of this baseline level of investment, which is justifiable under the current climate state given MCC’s existing plan evaluation and selection rubric.
+This level of investment and the performance benefit it provides sets a baseline against which the cost and benefits of adaptation planning for future climate scenarios can be understood.

 The decision context should be defined to support the desired decision to be made/problem to be solved, by capturing the level and type of information needed to make the desired decision, the spatial and temporal extent of the system of interest, all involved parties and stakeholders, any known constraints making decision-making challenging in the system, and critical thresholds to measure success.
 The decision context may vary greatly from one application to the next.